Friday July 15th, 2022, 0610-1930

 I’d set my sights on the high route after reading about it and watching a video.
-I really wanted to see if my skills were up to the challenge, but I was afraid to to go it alone.
+I really wanted to see if my skills were up to the challenge, but I was afraid to go it alone.
 Thankfully Wolverine also wanted to attempt the ridge, so now here we were.
 First we had to finish the climb to the top of Lookout Mountain.
 We grabbed water from the pond again, filling all our bottles and then some.
 We weren’t sure about water sources along the route, since there were no notes from this year.
 As far as we knew, we were the first to attempt it.
 So we each carried 3 liters, which weighed heavily as we grappled our way up the steep slopes.

 Lookout Mountain of course had a spectacular lookout platform, cabin and privy.
 I just had to do my business in the privy, with one of the best views ever.
 The door was ripped off, which was even better.
 The platform had a million signs warning that it was unstable and should not be climbed.
 Seeing what was in store for us, it seemed to be the least dangerous thing we’d do all day, so we of course clambered up.
 I say this was necessary in order to scope out our route, but really I just can’t resist climbing things for a view.
 It takes a dedicated gate and lock to keep me out.

-We remained for a long time on the LO.
+We remained for a long time on the lookout.
 I had to do a lot of peakfinding, which in this case really was valuable as I could identify the peaks we’d be passing.
 From a distance, the route looked pretty daunting…technical and long.
 But it was not supposed to involve anything more than class 3 scrambling, which I’d done plenty of on 14er peak routes like Longs.
 Then we had to take lots of pictures, because the views were so great.
-This mountain top, like many others, is bypassed by the red line of the trail.
+This mountain top, like many others, is bypassed by the red line of the official PNT.
 It comes to within 0.2 miles then goes straight back down, which I think is criminal to gain 3k’ and then not even get a view (welcome to the AT).
 I suspect many Westbound hikers following the creek bushwhack probably don’t even go with the red line up, electing to just follow the creek straight out to Priest Lake.
 Our route started from the top of the mountain, so we weren’t tempted to bypass it.
 I’m so glad, because I loved it!

 Just past 8 am, we began the route.
 It was perhaps one of the more difficult parts, with a sheer cliff on the north side, a small cliff on the east top, and house sized boulders in a sharp decline on the south side…the clear winner in terms of the route.
 We hopped from one to another, rapidly loosing elevation.
 I was glad to start by going down but felt jittery…nervous, excited and off balance from all the water weight.
 I had to put my trekking poles away so that I could use my hands to steady myself.
 Early on, a small item was jettisoned from my side pocket and my heart sank when I realized it was my bug spray tumbling into a crevasse, never to be seen again.
 I felt bad about littering and also to be loosing my spray when the bugs have been so bad.
-But there are worse things to loose.
+But there are worse things to lose.
 By the time the ridge flattened a bit, I felt much more confident and balanced.

 The next couple miles flew by as we did our best to stick to the ridge.
 It was pretty straightforward and easy travel, as the vegetation was sparse amongst the rocks at the top and we could see where we were going.
 Notes from the Far Out app described the west end as the most difficult (as in dangerous, I guess), so we thought we were in the clear after this.
 Meanwhile, a distant set of clouds had moved closer, and the day suddenly went from clear and sunny to threatening from a thunderstorm.